PLAYS

 GRAB THE SUN! - Book for Musical

 GRAB THE SUN! is a contemporary retelling of LYSISTRATA set in an inner city high school about two teenagers RAINY and CLEVE.
 Rainy wants a better life for herself while Cleve joins a gang that gives him an identity he finds nowhere else.
-When Rainy’s younger brother JAMAL is shot, she is galvanized to adapt the Greek play they’re studying in DEREK’s theater class for the school musical, organizing the girls to update it and renaming it GRAB THE SUN! - only to come into conflict with their boyfriends and in particular, Cleve.
+When Rainy’s younger brother JAMAL is shot, she is galvanized to adapt the Greek play they’re studying in DEREK’s theater class for the school musical.
+She organizes the girls to help her update it, renaming it GRAB THE SUN! - only to come into conflict with Cleve and their boyfriends who insist they’re disrespecting them.

 Cast of 29: 4 women, 5 men (leads & supporting) 7 women, 7 men (students, gang members), 3 women, 3 men (double cast)

-SCRIPT SAMPLE: ACT ONE, Scenes 5 & 6, RAINY convinces class to join in creating GRAB THE SUN!, only to find CLEVE opposes the idea.
+SCRIPT SAMPLE: Scenes 5 & 6, ACT ONE RAINY convinces the GIRLS in her class to join in creating GRAB THE SUN!, only to find CLEVE and the BOYS oppose the idea.

 CRAZY NORA - Opera lilbretto

-Based on a true story, Irish immigrant NORA POWER In 1820s Philadelphia becomes embroiled in a conflict between the charismatic FATHER HOGAN and the newly appointed BISHOP CONWELL over her parish church St. Mary’s, unaware Hogan is falling in love with her, culminating in a riot inside the church with Nora accused of being Hogan’s whore.
+Based on a true story, Irish immigrant NORA POWER In 1820s Philadelphia becomes embroiled in a conflict between the charismatic FATHER HOGAN and the newly appointed BISHOP CONWELL over St. Mary’s, her parish church.
+She is unaware Hogan is falling in love with her until the conflict between the two clerics culminates in a riot inside the church with Nora accused of being Hogan’s whore.
 The next morning finds Nora bereft and madly rambling atop the Friends almshouse, refusing Hogan’s help.

 Nora becomes a professional dun or debt collector, dressed in a top hat and a man’s great coat, bitterly independent with her own debts to collect.